Switch to ADA Accessible Theme

 Statute of Limitation for Catastrophic Injury Cases

-It is best not to wait the entire four years to take legal action, though.
+It is best not to wait the entire two years to take legal action, though.
 Waiting too long can cause you to forget the key details of your case, so you should speak with our attorneys as soon as possible.

 When It’s Time to Fight, Call Our Winning Team